GlenAshwood/chaos-demo/README.md

 ## Description
 "It worked in UAT" is just one of the phrases no one wants to hear in production.
 This project will try to explore how Chaos Engineering can be implemented within multiple Kubernetes environments.

-## Special thank you to Viktor Farcic for his chaos course on Udemy
+## A Special mention to Viktor Farcic for his chaos course on Udemy
 [Udemy Course](https://www.udemy.com/course/kubernetes-chaos-engineering-with-chaos-toolkit-and-istio/) on kubernetes chaos engineering with chaos toolkit and istio

 ## Dependencies